Like this?

 Where they add value

+If you want to tighten your content quality or figure out why something isn't landing, start with a Blog Audit.
 If you want to see an example of educational writing that solves a real problem, look at how AI rewrote the content funnel.

 What a copywriter actually does